 You’re working peacefully at your workstation and a small email pop up appears.
 You’re too tempted to check it instantly and you do.
 Now you’re stuck in a continuous cycle of follow-ups.

 When adopting the four-hour workweek, teach yourself to ignore all the unimportant or irrelevant interruptions.
 Don’t check your social media again and again in the name of getting a break.
-Same holds true for all of your emails – what can be conveyed via chat does not need another email response in a long thread – here are some email alternatives you can look into.
-Stop watching news for longer times.
+The same holds true for all of your emails – what can be conveyed via chat does not need another email response in a long thread – here are some email alternatives you can look into.
+Stop watching the news for longer times.
 Just go through the headlines, and don’t finish books you don’t feel like reading.

 5. Make a To-Do and NOT To-Do list

-Most of the times, we only make a to-do list and summarize the stuff we need to do, but half of the times our list consists of things that do not necessarily need our attention.
+Most of the time, we only make a to-do list and summarize the stuff we need to do, but half of the times our list consists of things that do not necessarily need our attention.
 The principle of delegation fits here perfectly.

-Make a list of all the tasks that you can easily delegate to someone else, so that you can divert your attention towards more important tasks for the day.
+Make a list of all the tasks that you can easily delegate to someone else so that you can divert your attention towards more important tasks for the day.

 Now coming towards the other side of the coin.

-To counter the above discussion, second extreme implies there are people who’ve worked hard to reach where they’re right now.
+To counter the above discussion, the second extreme implies there are people who’ve worked hard to reach where they’re right now.
 Yeah, they didn’t work only 4 hours a week to achieve their goals.
 If let’s suppose they did, they probably wouldn’t get what they wanted.

 Because the universal truth is that in order to achieve something big, you need to strive.
 And for that, you need time.
 Lots and lots of it.
 So, where exactly does this 4 hour work week theory fits?
 Nowhere!